Return-To-The-Roots/s25client/RTTR/texte/readme.txt

        configuration.
        Notice: To start the game you have to fill all player slots with computer players or human players.
        Alternatively you can close the slots by clicking on them.

+    For a quick Singleplayer-Game click "Unlimited Play" in the Singleplayer-Menu and follow the steps 5 & 6 above.

   2. Multiplayer game